fuhsaz/dnd-notes-holt-campaign-01/People/Iarno Albreck.md

 **Past:** [[Phandalin]]
 **Current:** Unknown
 ## Story Points
-- Came to [[Phandalin]] a little while ago, but hasn't been seen in a while
+- Came to [[Phandalin]] a month or two ago, but hasn't been seen in a while
 - [[Sildar Hallwinter]] is hoping to find him
 ## Notes